molikd/Shhquis.jl/README.md

 # shhquis
 Scaffolds from Hifi and High QUalIty Sequences

+A package for making your [hicstuff](https://github.com/koszullab/hicstuff) genomes look better.

 ## Installation

 There are two main ways to install shhquis.
 The first method is to install shhquis through a general Julia package install, in this method accessing sshquis would be best done through `using shhquis` within an interactive Julia session or in a script or another package.
 This is generally how many other Julia packages look and behave.
 The other method is to utilize sshquis through it’s container.
 Helpfully, a bin file has been provided so that interacting with shhquis as a Singularity or Docker container is relatively painless.